explosion/curated-transformers/docs/source/utils.rst

 Hugging Face
 ------------

-Loading Models From Hugging Face Hub
+Loading Models from Hugging Face Hub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These mixin classes are used to implement support for loading models and